2016 Events Archive

 Department of Art & Art History,

-Professor Alfred Acres is Associate Professor and Chair of Georgetown’s Department of Art and Art History.
-A specialist on Netherlandish art of the fifteenth and sixteenth centuries, his research, publications, and teaching also address Italian, German, and French art.
+Professor Alfred Acres is an Associate Professor and Chair of Georgetown’s Department of Art and Art History.
+A specialist in Netherlandish art of the fifteenth and sixteenth centuries, his research, publications, and teaching also address Italian, German, and French art.
 His recent book, Renaissance Invention and the Haunted Infancy (Brepols, 2013), explores how and why countless European images of Christ’s infancy allude either to his death or the devil, and sometimes to both.
 In this study and among his articles (in Art Bulletin, Artibus et Historiae, and numerous edited volumes), he addresses ways in which artists of the period shaped new dimensions of pictorial realism as instruments of meaning and persuasion.
 He is currently writing a book on Jan van Eyck.
 He was awarded the College Art Association’s Arthur Kingsley Porter Prize and held the Samuel H. Kress Senior Fellowship at the National Gallery of Art’s Center for Advanced Study in the Visual Arts.
 Professor Acres joined the Georgetown faculty in 2006, having taught previously at the University of Pennsylvania, the University of Oregon, and Princeton University.

 Migration: from Humanitarian Crises to New Opportunities